Marquette University: 1970s–present

 The two largest donations to Marquette University came within the same academic year.
 The second-largest gift was given by an anonymous couple who have, over time, donated over $50 million to the university.
 On December 18, 2006, President Wild announced that the couple donated $25 million to the College of Engineering.
 Less than five months later, on May 4, 2007, Marquette announced a $51 million gift from Raymond and Kathryn Eckstein that would directly benefit the Marquette University School of Law.
 The gift was the largest amount ever given to a Wisconsin university.

 During the Fall 2013 semester, former Marquette president Robert A. Wild returned to Marquette University as interim president following the resignation of his successor and 22nd president of Marquette, Scott Pilarz.
-Dr. Michael R. Lovell, the former chancellor of the University of Wisconsin–Milwaukee, took over as president on July 1, 2014, following Wild's interim term.
-Lovell is the first layperson to serve as Marquette's president, as all previous presidents of the university were Catholic clergymen.
+Michael Lovell, the former chancellor of the University of Wisconsin–Milwaukee, took over as president on July 1, 2014, following Wild's interim term.
+Lovell was the first layperson to serve as Marquette's president, as all previous presidents of the university were Catholic clergymen.

 On February 28, 2022, the Marquette board of trustees approved an updated university seal and motto.
 The change was aimed to "reflect Marquette's history, tradition, and catholic, Jesuit mission, and more accurately depict the role of the Indigenous nations that guided Father Marquette on his journey".
 The updated seal removes an image depicting Fr.
 Marquette in a canoe pointing the way forward for a Native American guide and replaces it with an image of a river splitting into three, representing the Milwaukee, the Menomonee, and the Kinnickinnic rivers, and three stalks of wild rice in the foreground, to represent the Potawatomi, Menominee, and Ho-Chunk nations, who remain in the Milwaukee area today.
 With the seal change also came a change to the university's motto.
 The motto changed from "Numen Flumenque", meaning "God and the (Mississippi) River" to the Jesuit motto "Ad majorem Dei gloriam", meaning "For the greater glory of God".

+On June 9, 2024, Marquette's most recent President Michael Lovell died at the age of 57 from sarcoma cancer.